 - 4. Select the Low-Privilege User Account Login Macro check box.
 This login macro is for the lower-privilege user account, such as a viewer or consumer of the site content. - 5.
-Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro.
-If you are using a Selenium IDE macro, see "Using a Selenium IDE Macro" on the next page. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.
+Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.